Boeing soars and lifts markets with it

 Boeing expects full-year 2019 earnings in the range of $19.90 to $20.10 per share, with revenue in the range of $109.5 billion to $111.5 billion.

-Boeing shares took off in premarket trading, rising nearly 6 percent.
+Boeing shares took off at the opening bell Wednesday, rising 6 percent.
 Shares have been knocked during the impasse between Washington and Beijing, but they're up 13 percent this year.

 Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on BA at https://www.zacks.com/ap/BA